Paulmicha/common-web-tools/README.md

 cwt/env/global_lookup_paths.make.sh
 ```

 CWT provides the followig globals by default (see `cwt/env/global.vars.sh`).
-These exemplify the syntax to declare default values and optional help text that will be displayed when user input is prompted in terminal during *instance init* when the `-y` flag is not set (otherwise it won't prompt for anything and just use the default value) :
+These illustrate the syntax to declare default values and optional help text that will be displayed when user input is prompted in terminal during *instance init* when the `-y` flag is not set (otherwise it won't prompt for anything and just use the default value) :

 ```sh
 global PROJECT_DOCROOT "[default]='$PWD' [help]='Absolute path to project instance.
 All scripts using CWT *must* be run from this dir.
 No trailing slash.'"